 General Torque Arm Info

-All of our torque arms are currently laser cut in the USA and assembled and finished in Canada.
-We use thick ¼" stainless steel plate for the anti-rotation slot and use industrial stainless steel hardware for all the fasteners as well.
+All of our torque arms are manufactured from raw materials into packaged goods with tight process control at our facilities in Vancouver, Canada.
+We use thick ¼" stainless steel plate for the anti-rotation slot and A4 stainless steel hardware for all the fasteners as well.

 The images above show the correct installation alignment for the various torque arm models we've designed.
 There are a few important points: